c3n3/LEDCubed/README.md

  mini programs are just self contained loops that only exit when ESC is pressed

- all mini programs must be stored in the appFunctions[] (will soon be [][]) pointer array
+ all mini programs must be stored in the appFunctions array

- will most likely make a mini programs file just for their code, and a supporting functions one too

 TODO:

   - Optimize code